Most people who research reverse mortgages come away thinking they understand how the product works. They understand about half of it.

 For how to have this conversation with your family before it becomes urgent — see Post 24: The Reverse Mortgage and the Estate Plan.

-All four Canadian reverse mortgage lenders offer this protection: you will never owe more than the fair market value of your home at repayment — provided you:
+All major Canadian reverse mortgage lenders offer this protection: you will never owe more than the fair market value of your home at repayment — provided you:

 Maintained the property